inko-lang/inko/docs/source/design/goals.md

 ### A balance between compile-time and runtime performance

-Instead of favouring runtime performance over compile-time performance, Inko tries to provide a good balance between the two.
-For improved runtime performance the compiler supports the option to enable more aggressive optimisations at the cost of compile times, should you truly need this.
+Instead of favouring runtime performance over compile-time performance, Inko tries to provide a good balance between the two, as much as this is possible when using LLVM as a backend.

 ### Memory safety, without the mental overhead